Datasets Overview

 Datasets can have parent/child relationships.
 In the same way that an application records lives on a person record, Organization Contacts records require an associated Organization record to exist.

-Custom Datasets can be created for a number of purposes.
-Like person records, they can contain custom fields, addresses, devices, and relationships.
-While Slate's standard datasets are related to schools, custom datasets can keep track of volunteer records, churches, alumni interviewers, community-based organizations, and more.
+Like person records, custom datasets can contain custom fields, addresses, devices, and relationships.
+While the standard datasets in Slate are related to schools, custom datasets can keep track of volunteer records, churches, alumni interviewers, community-based organizations, and more.

 Dataset_Example.png